lupyuen/bl602-eflash-loader/README.md

 ^ denotes multiple states

-The Flashing States are also documented in the [BL602 ISP Protocol](https://github.com/bouffalolab/bl_docs/tree/main/BL602_ISP/en).
+The Flashing Process is documented in the [BL602 ISP Protocol](https://github.com/bouffalolab/bl_docs/tree/main/BL602_ISP/en).

 # Matching Flashing States and Commands

-By matching the Flashing States and the Flashing Commands above, we identify 6 commands that we can explore...
+By matching the Flashing States and the Flashing Commands above, we identify 6 commands that we can probe further...

 | ID | ASCII | Flashing Command
 | :--: | :--: | ---